clolsonus/VirtualChoir/website/about.markdown

-There is no way to keep a full list of everyone to thank, but for their invaluable help getting this project rolling, providing ideas, and samples to test with, thanks to:
+There is no way to keep a full list of everyone to thank, but for their invaluable help getting this project rolling, providing ideas, and samples to test with, many many thanks to:

 * Kathleen Hanson - Master Director, San Diego Chorus
 * Clement Cano - Vocal Arts Director, Sacred Heart Schools, Atherton CA